northeastern-rc/rc-public-documentation/docs/source/best-practices/software.md

 (best-practices-sw)=
 # Best SW Practices
 Good software practices are vital for successful scientific computing.
-This page outlines some of the best methods to follow when developing and running software on HPC systems.
+This page outlines the best methods to follow when developing and running software on HPC systems.

 ## Coding Standards

 Adhering to coding standards ensures your code is readable, maintainable, and less prone to errors.

-- **Follow a Style Guide**: Adhere to a style guide relevant to your programming language.
+- **Follow a Style Guide**: Include a style guide relevant to your programming language.
 - **Use Meaningful Names**: Name variables and functions descriptively.
 - **Comment Wisely**: Write comments that explain the 'why,' not the 'what.'

 ## Version Control

-Utilizing a version control system, like Git, helps track changes, collaborate with others, and is essential for reproducibility.
+Utilizing a version control system like Git helps track changes, allows collaboration with others, and is essential for reproducibility.

 - **Commit Regularly**: Make frequent, small commits.
 - **Use Meaningful Commit Messages**: Describe what and why changes were made.